 (11) Section 234 Condominium Housing Basic Mortgage Limits (Section 234 Condo Limits)--The per-unit subsidy limits for all MFDL funding.
 These limits take into account whether or not a Development is elevator served and any local conditions that may make development of multifamily housing more or less expensive in a given metropolitan statistical area.
 If the high cost percentage adjustment applicable to the Section 234 Condo Limits for HUD's Fort Worth Multifamily Hub is applicable for all Developments that TDHCA finances through the MFDL Program, then confirmation of that applicability will be included in the applicable NOFA.

-(12) Site and Neighborhood Standards--HUD requirements for new construction or reconstruction Developments funded by NHTF (24 CFR §93.150) or new construction Developments inHOME (24 CFR §92.202).
+(12) Site and Neighborhood Standards--HUD requirements for new construction or reconstruction Developments funded by NHTF (24 CFR §93.150) or new construction Developments funded by HOME (24 CFR §92.202).
 Proposed Developments that are unable to comply with requirements in 24 CFR §983.57(e)(2) and (3) will not be eligible for HOME or NHTF.

-(13) State Affordability Period--The LURA Term as described in the MFDL contract and loan documents and as required by the Department in accordance with the State Act which is usually an additional period after the Federal Affordability Period.
+(13) State Affordability Period--The LURA Term as described in the MFDL contract and loan documents and as required by the Department in accordance with the State Act which may be an additional period after the Federal Affordability Period.

 (14) Surplus Cash--Except when the first lien mortgage is a federally insured HUD mortgage which shall be subject to HUD’s surplus cash definition, Surplus Cash is any cash remaining: